Raphael Ohin

-Raphael Ohin (born 25 May 1995) is a Ghanaian professional footballer who plays for Canadian Premier League club Valour FC as a midfielder.
+Raphael Ohin (born 25 May 1995) is a Ghanaian professional footballer.

 Early life

 Ohin is a native of Accra, Ghana.
 From 2008 to 2010, he played for an academy team in his native Ghana.
 When he was 15, he attracted the attention of a scout for Swiss club FC Basel and was invited to a week-long trial with the club.
 He impressed the club and was working on signing a professional academy contract, but ultimately was unable to.
 Afterwards, he had a trial with German side Borussia Mönchengladbach, but again after impressing during his trial was unable to sign with the club.
 Afterwards, he went to trial with a club in Thailand, who kept him for four months, but were not willing to pay him the desired amount his agent was asking for and he returned to Ghana.
 He then trialled with Swedish club Bodens BK, but did not sign a contract.
 In 2015, he went to Canada, after initially planning to join Premier Development League club K-W United, he never ended up trialling with the club, instead heading to Vancouver to trial with Whitecaps FC 2, but did not earn a contract and returned to Ghana.
 In 2016, he moved to Winnipeg, Canada, to live with his aunt.